-The KNIME ImageJ plugin consists of two basic parts: the support for ImageJ1 macro execution and the integration of ImageJ2 plugins as KNIME nodes.
-Both approaches are available as KNIME plugin (currently beta status) and will be described in detail below.
+The KNIME Image Processing - ImageJ Extension comprises two parts: support for executing ImageJ1 macros and integration of ImageJ2 plugins as KNIME nodes.
+Both approaches are currently in beta status and will be described in detail below.

-- Select KNIME Community Contributions -> Imaging -> KNIME Image Processing - ImageJ Integration (Beta)
+- Follow 2.2 of https://knime.com/wiki/install-knime-image-processing to install KNIME Image Processing - ImageJ Integration (Beta)

 ImageJ1 Macro node (Beta)

 The integration of ImageJ1 plugins into KNIME is difficult because they are often not intended for headless execution.
 However the macro language of ImageJ1 allows to execute plugins by name and the ImageJ Macro node uses this entry point to provide access to some preselected plugins.

 These plugins can be executed without GUI and are therefore suitable for the integration into KNIME workflows.
 The configuration dialog provides access to the plugins and the plugin parameterization.
 Additionally it supports the chained execution of multiple macros and the selection of the processed image dimensions (i.e. execution of 2D plugins on 3D data...).
 Finally "pure" macro language code can be executed.
 However this feature is intended for advanced users and a successful execution of the code can not be guaranteed.